Archive for the ‘Weight Loss’ Category

 I would have to believe that most people do not know what’s happening around the world, let alone in their own neighborhood.
 And I believe it all starts with awareness.
 Being aware of the problems facing, not only, our neighborhood and/or nation, but other countries around the world is the first step towards ending the world hunger problem, not to mention obesity.

-I hope this article has increased awareness within your heart to the challenges of the world.
+I hope this article has increased awareness within your heart as to the challenges of the world.
 If it has, I now challenge you to take action, and do something about it.
 Remember, awareness has to precede action; once we are aware of the problem, we can then take action.
 I hope you accept this challenge, so we can End Hunger Now!

-To learn more about weight loss or TriVita, click on the previous links.
+To learn more about weight loss or TriVita®, click on the previous links.

 Jeffrey Sloe

-Independent TriVita Business Affiliate – 12871028
+Independent TriVita Business Owner – 12871028

 440-725-3729

-Jump-Start Your Weight Loss
+Jump-Start Your Weight LossJump-Start Your Weight Loss

 For many years now, the number one New Year’s resolution has been weight loss, and it seems like it hasn’t changed this year (2010).